University is Finalist in 2012 Second Nature Climate Leadership Awards

-In recognition of William Paterson’s continuing environmental sustainability efforts, the University has been named a finalist in the 2012 Second Nature Climate Leadership Awards contest.
-The awards recognize innovation and excellence in climate leadership at signatory institutions of the American College and University Presidents Climate Commitment.
+William Paterson University is a finalist in the 2012 Second Nature Climate Leadership Awards contest, which recognizes innovation and excellence in climate leadership at institutions that have signed the American College and University Presidents Climate Commitment.
 We invite you to participate in the process by voting in the public, online component of the competition between now and April 14.